KDE/digikam-doc/post_processing/metadata_editor.rst

         The IPTC Keywords View from Edit Metadata Tool

     - **Categories**: record categories relevant to the item.

+        The **Identify subject of content** checkbox allows to edit the categories list used to classify the content.
+On the right a text field allows to enter a new category ID, limited to 3 characters.
+On the bottom the **Supplemental categories** checkbox allows to edit a a new supplemental category of content.
+This field is limited to 32 characters.
+Use **Add** button to append the new values to the list. **Delete** button remove an entry from the list, and **Replace** button change the current selected item on the list with the edited values.

     .. figure:: images/metadata_editor_iptc_categories.webp
         :alt: